-Standard Description Clinical Governance The set of relationships and responsibilities established by a service provider to measure and ensure good clinical outcomes.
-It ensures the community and service provider can be confident that systems are in place to deliver safe and high-quality care, and continuously improve services.
-Partnering with Consumers The systems and strategies to create a person-centred service provider in which patients and consumers are fully informed of the risks and costs of services, and are provided information in a way they can understand to support shared decision making. ce Standard and the Partnering with Consumers Standard set the nts, or clinical governance framework, for the effective ther standards.
+Standard Description Q Clinical Governance The set of relationships and responsibilities established by a Service to measure and ensure good clinical outcomes.
+It ensures the community, regulators and funders of Services can be confident that systems are in place to deliver safe and high-quality care, and continuously improve the services that are delivered.
+Partnering with Consumers The systems and strategies to create person-centred services in which patients and consumers are fully informed of the risks and costs of services and are provided information in a way they can understand to support shared decision making.
 Preventing and Controlling Infections The systems and strategies to prevent infection, effectively manage infections, prevent and contain antimicrobial resistance and promote appropriate prescribing and use of antimicrobials as part of antimicrobial stewardship.
-Medication Safety The systems and strategies to ensure clinicians are competent to safely prescribe, dispense, administer and monitor medicines, and patients understand their individual medicine needs and risks.
-Comprehensive Care The integrated screening, assessment and risk identification processes for developing an individualised care plan, to prevent and minimise the risks of harm in identified areas.
-Communicating for Safety The systems and strategies for effective communication between patients, carers, families and clinicians across the service provider.
-Recognising and Responding to Acute Deterioration The systems and processes to respond effectively to patients when their physical, mental or cognitive condition deteriorates.
+Medication Safety The systems and strategies to ensure clinicians are competent to safely prescribe, dispense, administer and monitor medicines, and patients understand their individual medicine needs and risks. (iii) Comprehensive Care The integrated screening, assessment and risk identification processes for developing an individualised care plan, to prevent and minimise the risks of harm in identified areas.
+Communicating for Safety The systems and strategies for effective communication between patients, carers, families and clinicians across the Service.
+M Recognising and Responding to Acute Deterioration The systems and processes to respond effectively to patients when their physical, mental or cognitive condition deteriorates.